danilnagy/dmc/_posts/2015-09-09-basics-of-computer-programming-part1.md

 In addition to storing single pieces of data, you can also use variables to store many pieces of data, and then access them in a structured way.
 There are two basic types of multi-part variables:

-- lists (also called arrays) and
+- lists (sometimes called arrays)
-- dictionaries (also called key-value pairs)
+- dictionaries (sometimes called key-value pairs)

 A list can be created by using square brackets, and separating individual elements by commas like so: